hercules-ci/blog.hercules-ci.com/_posts/2020-01-14-hercules-ci-cachix-split-up.md

 After careful consideration of how to balance between the two products, we've decided to split up.
 Each of the two products will be a separate entity:

-- Robert Hensing dedicated to Hercules CI owned by Ensius B.V.
+- Hercules CI becomes part of Robert Hensing's Ensius B.V.
-- Domen Kožar dedicated to Cachix owned by Enlambda OÜ
+- Cachix becomes part of Domen Kožar's Enlambda OÜ

-On customer side there will be no changes, except for point of contact in support requests.
+For customers there will be no changes, except for the point of contact in support requests.

 Domen & Robert